XRPLF/xrpl-dev-portal/content/concepts/consensus-network/fee-voting.md

 Operators of [`rippled` validators](tutorial-rippled-setup.html#running-a-validator) can set their preferences for the transaction cost and reserve requirements in the `[voting]` stanza of the `rippled.cfg` file.

-**Caution:** Insufficient requirements could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.
+**Caution:** Insufficient requirements, if adopted by a consensus of trusted validators, could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.

 The parameters you can set are as follows: